Ravipandey16/Zomato-Restaurant-Analytics-Dashboard/README.md

 * Subjective Ratings: Customer ratings and reviews are inherently subjective; while they offer valuable insights, they can be influenced by individual preferences and biases.
 * Service Comparisons: Not all services are directly comparable across restaurants, as some features (e.g., live music, home delivery) may not be offered by all establishments, limiting the effectiveness of direct comparisons.
 * Missing Data: Certain service features, such as Wi-Fi or free parking, may not apply to all restaurants, and failing to account for these gaps can distort the analysis.
-* Analysis Limitations: The variability in available services and subjective nature of customer feedback may affect the overall reliability and accuracy of the insights drawn from the data.
+* Analysis Limitations: The variability in available services and the subjective nature of customer feedback may affect the overall reliability and accuracy of the insights drawn from the data.

                                             Final Report
 The final report will include: